 1. Step-Into Dog Harness

-In my video above, you'll see my pooch Saddie model the step-into harness and I'm walking you through the process of how to put a harness on a dog of this kind.
+In my video above, you'll see my dog Saddie model the step-into harness and I'm walking you through the process of how to put a harness on a dog of this kind.
 Saddie wasn't being very cooperative in the heat, but at least you can see how to do it.
 Just in case the instructions weren't very clear, here's what you must know about this.

 Check the harness.
 The first thing you'll need to do is check to see if your dog's harness is marked for right and left side.
 Some aren't, but if yours is then you'll need to make sure each leg gets in the proper hole.